atharaimankhan/atharaimankhan/README.md

 ### Hi there 👋

-## I'm a CS Graduate, Developer, and kinda Silly Sometimes😅
+## I'm a Software Engineer, a Student and kinda Silly Sometimes😅
 <!--
 - 👀 I’m interested in Full Web Stack Development and just love learning new technology in General
 - 🌱 I’m currently learning Django Python Backend Framework